 Fortunately, the Social Security Administration (SSA) allows you to apply up to four months in advance of when you want to start collecting benefits (three months if you plan to file at the minimum age of 62).

-#6 Choose the right method to apply
+#6 Choose the right method for how to apply for widow benefits

 There are three ways to apply for Social Security retirement benefits: